metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - having second thoughts about sts journal submission.
 Might be better fit with jcultecon, but keep the methodology discussion more in the background as a piece for a methods journal.
 - started editing paper version with a view to JCE.
 Will need to edit about 33 pages, so 12/day ...
 - actually read the reports, which was hard, but probably worthwhile.
 Maybe the sss paper was just too confusing and perhaps not saying much about the numbers ...
 But ref 4 didn't think that, and that is the most engaged review.
 - TODO: write much more simply about what happens on gh or at least, say why it is not possible to do that.
+Could also talk about how Github added to an existing practice, and re-configured it as a social network practice;
 - TODO: write about data challenges as pre-competitive competitions that valorise the numbers and the data.
 - TODO: decide what to do about Badiou -- does it help or not ...
 I like the idea of fragments of a multiplicity; and the idea might be that capital numbers always fragment multiples.
 - could have a go at re-writing the abstract, see if that helps me decide what to do about the numbers ...
 DONE in abstract.md